SanghoOSU/SanghoOSU.github.io/docs/02_research.md

 }
 </style>
 <h2>Overview</h2>
-My research explores how people differ in cognitive traits such as attention, working memory, and numerical cognition.
+My research explores how people differ in psychological traits such as attention, impulsivity, working memory, and reward processing.
 Human behaviors in psychological tasks typically show general trends at a population level yet differ greatly at an individual level.
 Exploring individual differences provides additional information about psychological constructs that underlie human behaviors.

 I build and evaluate Bayesian cognitive models to provide parameters that would capture relevant properties of complex data, facilitating the analysis of individual differences.
-I also use machine-learning models based on Gaussian processes and deep neural network to identify individual differences in data-driven manners, and to address theoretical questions in novel ways.
+I also use artificial intelligence models based on Gaussian processes and deep neural networks to identify individual differences in data-driven manners, and to address theoretical questions in novel ways.

 <h2>Publications</h2>

-**Lee, S. H.**, Song, M. S., Oh, M. H., & Ahn, W. Y. (2024) Bridging the gap between self-report and behavioral laboratory measures: A real-time driving task with inverse reinforcement learning. _Psychological Science_, online first publication ([link to the paper](https://journals.sagepub.com/doi/epub/10.1177/09567976241228503))
+**Lee, S. H.**, Song, M. S., Oh, M. H., & Ahn, W. Y. (2024) Bridging the gap between self-report and behavioral laboratory measures: A real-time driving task with inverse reinforcement learning. _Psychological Science, 35_(4), 345-357 ([link to the paper](https://journals.sagepub.com/doi/epub/10.1177/09567976241228503))
 <br/><br/>
 **Lee, S. H.**, & Pitt, M. A. (2024).
 Implementation of an online spacing flanker task and evaluation of its test-retest reliability using measures of inhibitory control and the distribution of spatial attention. _Behavior Research Methods_, 1-12
 <br/><br/>